Jin0316/Helpful-or-Harmful-Inter-Task-Association/README.md

 This repository currently contains code to run experiments of H<sup>2.

 ## Run the train code
-The code supports the Split CIFAR-10 experiment.
+This repository currently supports Split CIFAR-10 experiment in original paper.
+Please, change the hyper-parmeters in the corresponding file (config/CONFIG.py) if needed.

 ```bash
 python3 main.py
 ```
-Please, change the hyper-parmeters in the corresponding file (config/CONFIG.py) if needed.

 ## Requirements
 ```bash